 Patrick Koelewijn is a Doctoral Candidate at the Control Systems (CS) Group at the Department of Electrical Engineering.
-His current research is on the topic of modeling for Linear Parameter-Varying (LPV) control, under the supervision of Associate Professor Roland Tóth and Full Professor Siep Weiland in the Automated Linear Parameter-Varying Modeling and Control Synthesis for Nonlinear Complex Systems (ARPOCS) project.
-His main research interests include the modelling and control of LPV systems, optimal and nonlinear control and machine learning techniques.
+His current research is on the analysis and control of nonlinear systems using the Linear Parameter-Varying (LPV) framework, under the supervision of Associate Professor Roland Tóth and Full Professor Siep Weiland in the Automated Linear Parameter-Varying Modeling and Control Synthesis for Nonlinear Complex Systems (ARPOCS) project.
+His main research interests include analysis and control of nonlinear and LPV systems, optimal and nonlinear control, and machine learning techniques.

 No ancillary activities